SEGUL001/code-challenge/README.md

 ScoreBoards for each file are going to be printed as output.-

 For change a data set, go to config.properties file and add the respective key with the file path.

+Java 8 streams has been used on PlayerServiceImpl